ssv32/gy/README.md

 - Can be installed with php script https://github.com/ssv32/install-gy-php-framework ;
 - After installation, you need to set the kernel settings gy framework, this can be done with a script  gy/install/consoleInstallOptions.php
   (or in file /gy/config/gy_config.php);
-- Then you need to create tables in the database, this is done by a script (now only mysql) gy/install/installMysqlTable.php (first you need to create a database and set access and its name in the step above).
+- Then you need to create tables in the database, this is done by a script gy/install/installDataBaseTable.php (first you need to create a database and set access and its name in the step above).

 ### Example сonnection gy php framework
 `<?`<br/>